 Swap potato crisps for vegetable crisps

 Crisps (or chips as the Americans call them) can be the downfall of many people.
 These salty snacks are always popular, and crisp brand giant Walkers produces an incredible 10 million packets of crisps every single day.
-However, the salt and carbohydrate content of this snack can be very high and they can cause unwanted health issues such as acne and weight gain.
+However, the salt and fat content of this snack can be very high and they can cause unwanted health issues such as acne and weight gain.

 Instead of reaching for a packet of crisps when you get the craving, reach for a packet of vegetable crisps instead.
 Brands like Emily Crisps produce delicious vegetable snacks which are just as tasty as your favourite crisps but instead will contribute to your five-a-day and will help you boost your vitamin and mineral intake for the day.